You’ve heard over and over again that mobile is changing the world, and mobile app developers are more valuable than ever.

 - Apps account for 89% of mobile media time, with the other 11% spent on websites

-All of this means that building a mobile app could be one of the most important technology investments your company makes this year—so you can’t afford to hire an app developer who isn’t going to help you succeed.
+All of this means that building a mobile app could be one of the most important technology investments your company makes this year—so you can’t afford to hire an iOS development or Android development agency who isn’t going to help you succeed.

 As seasoned mobile app developers and designers ourselves, we know firsthand that hiring someone to build an iPhone or Android app isn’t an easy task.
+You need a partner who knows how to build an app, has a proven process they can follow, and can clearly communicate the actual cost to build an app upfront.
 So we put our heads together to come up with a list of questions that every brand should ask potential mobile app developers before signing a contract.

 Of course, you may have your own laundry list of queries for prospective mobile app developers, but to hire the right one for your brand and project, be sure to ask these eight questions: